redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 )
 ```

 And now when we submit the form with blank fields...the Name field gets focus.
 Boring.
 But this is just a stepping stone to our amazing reveal!
 We have one more form helper component to add—the one that displays errors on a field.
-Oh it just so happens that it's plain HTML so we can style it however we want!
+Oh, it just so happens that it's plain HTML so we can style it however we want!

 ### `<FieldError>`